memgraph/docs/mage/query-modules/python/igraphalg.md

   RETURN node, partition_id;
 ```

-### `community_leiden(obejctive_function, weights, resolution_parameter, beta, initial_membership, n_iterations, node_weights)`
+### `community_leiden(objective_function, weights, resolution_parameter, beta, initial_membership, n_iterations, node_weights)`
-Mincut calculates the minimum st-cut between two vertices in a graph.
+Finding community structure of a graph using the Leiden algorithm of Traag, van Eck & Waltman.

 #### Input:

 * `objective_function: string (default="CPM")` ➡ Whether to use the Constant Potts Model (CPM) or modularity.
 Must be either `CPM` or `modularity`.
-* `weights: string (default=NULL)` ➡ If a string is present, use this edge attribute as the edge weight if it isn't edge weights defaults to 1.
+* `weights: string (default=NULL)` ➡ If a string is present, use this edge attribute as the edge weight if it isn't edge weights default to 1.
-* `resolution_parameter: float (default=1.0)` ➡ Higher resolutions lead to more smaller communities, while lower resolutions lead to fewer larger communities.
+* `resolution_parameter: float (default=1.0)` ➡ Higher resolutions lead to smaller communities, while lower resolutions lead to fewer larger communities.
 * `beta: float (default=0.01)` ➡ Parameter affecting the randomness in the Leiden algorithm.
 This affects only the refinement step of the algorithm.
 * `initial_membership: List[int](default=NULL)` ➡  If provided, the Leiden algorithm will try to improve this provided membership.
-If no argument is provided, the aglorithm simply starts from the singleton partition.
+If no argument is provided, the algorithm simply starts from the singleton partition.
 * `n_iterations: int (default=2)` ➡ The number of iterations to iterate the Leiden algorithm.
 Each iteration may improve the partition further.
 * `vertex_weights: List[float] (default=NULL) ➡
 The vertex weights used in the Leiden algorithm.
-If this is not provided, it will be automatically determined on the basis of the objective_function.
+If this is not provided, it will be automatically determined based on the objective_function.

 #### Output: